Information for approved training providers

 RTOs must be satisfied, and make a declaration that the prospective trainer has:

-- A minimum of three years supervisory or managerial experience (dealing with gaming machines) in a hotel or registered, or such other experience as the Secretary of NSW Trade & Investment considers to be equivalent*; and
+- A minimum of three years supervisory or managerial experience (dealing with gaming machines) in a hotel or registered, or such other experience as the Secretary of NSW Department of Justice considers to be equivalent*; and

-- A completed Certificate IV in Training and Assessment, or such other qualification as the Secretary of NSW Trade & Investment considers to be equivalent.
+- A completed Certificate IV in Training and Assessment, or such other qualification as the Secretary of NSW Department of Justice considers to be equivalent.

-Any requests for experience to be considered 'equivalent' to three years supervisory or managerial experience must be approved by the Secretary of NSW Trade & Investment or an authorised delegate.
+Any requests for experience to be considered 'equivalent' to three years supervisory or managerial experience must be approved by the Secretary of NSW Department of Justice or an authorised delegate.
 You must make a submission in writing, attention to the Manager, Customer Service and Assessment, stating what the experience is, and why it should be deemed equivalent

 Notification of employed trainers